Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ modes

-Application of quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ microwave modes provide a technique to measure the FE phase transition temperature and thus works as an effective tool to diagnose microscopic asymmetry of crystal lattice.
-This technique is generally very effective for measurement of weak ferroelectric phase transitions where the traditional measurement process applying external electric field is inefficient.
-The phase transition temperature was accurately observed with the soft-mode contributing to the frequency shift in the frequency-temperature characteristic curves $(Fig.\ref{STO1}$ and $\ref{STO2})$.
-Mani et al. claimed a similar fact as dynamical effect in a typical order-disorder mechanism in the transitional region of crystal symmetry\cite{DynaStatFE,STO-trivialPos}.
+Apparently, Q-factor is showing phase transition temperature lower than the observed soft-mode frequency shift temperature in the frequency-temperature characteristic curves $(Fig.\ref{STO1}$ and $\ref{STO2})$.
+Mani et al claimed similar fact as dynamical effect in a typical order-disorder mechanism\cite{DynaStatFE}.